yoyo9747/linux/Documentation/trace/ftrace.rst

   trace_printk
 	Can disable trace_printk() from writing into the buffer.

-  trace_printk_dest
-	Set to have trace_printk() and similar internal tracing functions write into this instance.
-Note, only one trace instance can have this set.
-By setting this flag, it clears the trace_printk_dest flag of the instance that had it set previously.
-By default, the top level trace has this set, and will get it set again if another instance has it set then clears it.

-	This flag cannot be cleared by the top level instance, as it is the default instance.
-The only way the top level instance has this flag cleared, is by it being set in another instance.

   annotate
 	It is sometimes confusing when the CPU buffers are full and one CPU buffer had a lot of events recently, thus